Lenakelebogile/Online-Appointment-Booking-System/README.md

 Objectives

-Objectives of the Online Appointment Booking System Provide a convenient online platform for users to book appointments anytime and anywhere.
+✔️Objectives of the Online Appointment Booking System ✔️Provide a convenient online platform for users to book appointments anytime and anywhere.
-Reduce scheduling conflicts by showing real-time availability of services or staff.
+✔️Reduce scheduling conflicts by showing real-time availability of services or staff.
-Simplify appointment management through easy booking, rescheduling, and cancellation features.
+✔️Simplify appointment management through easy booking, rescheduling, and cancellation features.
-Improve communication between users and service providers through automated notifications and updates.
+✔️Improve communication between users and service providers through automated notifications and updates.
-Streamline administrative tasks by allowing admins to manage bookings, clients, and schedules in one place.
+✔️Streamline administrative tasks by allowing admins to manage bookings, clients, and schedules in one place.
-Enhance user experience with a clean, intuitive, and responsive interface.
+✔️Enhance user experience with a clean, intuitive, and responsive interface.
-Increase efficiency for businesses by reducing manual booking processes.
+✔️ efficiency for businesses by reducing manual booking processes.
-Ensure secure access through user authentication and protected data handling.
+✔️Ensure secure access through user authentication and protected data handling.

 Technologies Used

-HTML, CSS, JavaScript
+✔️HTML, CSS, JavaScript

 Features

-User registration and login
+✔️User registration and login
-Book, edit, and cancel appointments
+✔️Book, edit, and cancel appointments
-Real-time available time slots
+✔️Real-time available time slots
-Admin dashboard for managing bookings
+✔️Admin dashboard for managing bookings
-Email/SMS notifications (optional)
+✔️Email/SMS notifications (optional)
-Simple and responsive user interface
+✔️Simple and responsive user interface
-Summary of Findings